Adolph Sutro: Estate, baths, and home

 The Baths were saltwater and springwater pools, heated to varying degrees, and surrounded by a concert hall and museums stocked with treasures that Sutro had collected in his travels and from Woodward's Gardens.
 The baths became very popular despite their remote location, across the open dunes to the west of the populated areas of the city.
 This popularity was partly due to the low entry fee for visiting the Baths and riding the excursion railroad he built to reach them.

 Sutro managed a great increase in the value of his outlying land investments as a direct result of the development burst that his vacationers' railroad spawned.
 He also increased the value of his lands by planting his property at Mount Sutro with saplings of fast-growing eucalyptus.
 This occurred at the same time as city Supervisors granted tax-free status to "forested" lands within city limits.
 Small fragments of the forest still exist.
 The largest is at Mount Sutro, where 61 acre are the property of the University of California, San Francisco, and another 19 are property of the City of San Francisco.

-At his death in 1898, his lands in San Francisco were valued at $3 million, but with a treasury of only $473.50.
+At his death in 1898, his properties in San Francisco were valued at $3 million.